10 Steps to Plan an Antarctic Expedition

 There are many different places expedition companies visit in Antarctica.
 The Antarctic Peninsula is the most commonly visited area in Antarctica, and trips to the Peninsula can run anywhere from one day to fifteen days in length.

 Antarctica21 offers three itineraries: six, eight, and ten days long at the time of publication.
 Longer trips might include visits to the Falkland Islands, South Georgia, and other rarely visited regions of Antarctica, such as the Ross Sea.
-We tackled both the time and budget questions you may have around this in this journal entry.
+We tackled both the time and budget questions you may have about this in this journal entry.

 Step 3: Set a Budget